 What Is a Proportioner Valve?

 If you are researching soft washing systems, you will quickly encounter the term proportioner valve.
-These valves are especially designed to allow chemicals such as detergents and surfactants to be combined with each other in various proportions.
+These valves are specially designed to allow chemicals such as detergents and surfactants to be combined with each other in various proportions.
 These chemicals are then mixed with water and applied to a surface using very low water pressure.

 These proportioner valves can be used alone or in conjunction with other components such as ball valves to completely control the mixture of chemicals and water to fit the application.
 Proportioner valves are available in several sizes and configurations, depending on the system design and intended use.